thirteenfoil8/Globoxx.github.io/index.md

 <br>
 ![Snacks](part_location/snacks/merged.png)

-#### Conclusion
+#### Recommendation table
-As a conclusion, we made a (simplified) table to recommend which franchises to go to depending on your location and food habits:
+As a conclusion, we made a table to recommend which franchises to go to depending on your location and food habits.
+It's obviously simplified and thus may miss some details such as smaller districts:
 <br>
 ![Recommendation](part_location/recommendation.png)